clap-rs/clap/README.md

 ```

 **NOTE:** You could also run `myapp test --help` or `myapp help test` to see the help message for the `test` subcommand.

+There are also two other methods to create CLIs.
+Which style you choose is largely a matter of personal preference.
+The two other methods are:

+* Using [usage strings (examples/01a_quick_example.rs)](examples/01a_quick_example.rs) similar to (but not exact) docopt style usage statements.
+This is far less verbose than the above methods, but incurs a slight runtime penalty.
+* Using [a macro (examples/01c_quick_example.rs)](examples/01c_quick_example.rs) which is like a hybrid of the builder and usage string style.
+It's less verbose, but doesn't incur the runtime penalty of the usage string style.
+The downside is that it's harder to debug, and more opaque.

+Examples of each method can be found in the [examples/](examples) directory of this repository.

 ## Try it!